-The first formula is a consequence of the one-to-one correspondence between fillings of a given diagram and the sets of fillings of its subdiagrams described in \cref{subsect:Identification}, while the last equality follows from \eqref{eq:EqualityOfMaj}.
-Notice now that setting $G^\si_{\la^1,\dots,\la^r} := (V,E)$, the expression in the bracket is given by the following formula:
+The first equality is a consequence of the one-to-one correspondence between fillings of a given diagram and the sets of fillings of its subdiagrams described in \cref{subsect:Identification}, while the last equality follows from \eqref{eq:EqualityOfMaj}.
+The expression in parentheses is given by the following formula: